Community Discussion

 2022-February Assessing data infrastructure: the Principles of Open Scholarly Infrastructure Dodds

-If your question is not answered in our FAQ, we encourage you to ask your questions in public using our issue tracker because that allows others who are interested in POSI to comment and contribute to the conversation as well.
+All POSI adopters welcome questions and suggestions about The Principles of Open Scholarly Infrastructure.
+If your question is not answered in the About & FAQ page, we encourage you to ask your questions in public using our issue tracker because that allows others who are interested in POSI to comment and contribute to the conversation as well.

-If you prefer to submit your public question vie email, you can do so simply by clicking on the “Email a new issue to this project” link.
+You can also open an issue via email by clicking on the “Email a new issue to this project” link.

-… and somebody from POSI will get in touch with you directly.
+… and somebody from one of the POSI adopters will get in touch with you directly.